Applying for a grant: what you need to know

 The Law Foundation of Ontario makes grants to advance access to justice.
 Grants are made to nonprofit organizations that work to benefit the people of Ontario.

-Alignment with the Foundation’s vision, mission, approach and one or more of its statutory objects:
+Alignment with the Foundation’s vision, mission, approach, and its statutory objects

-- Applicant’s mandate and approach to its work must be substantially aligned with the Foundation’s vision, mission, and approach
+- The organization’s mandate and approach to its work must be substantially aligned with the Foundation’s vision, mission, and approach

 - The applicant must have appropriate legal expertise